There’s an old Chinese proverb, widely attributed to Confucius. “A man who chases two rabbits catches neither,” it’s said.

 Research is generally consistent with that view, too, although more challenging to quantify – particularly in terms of long-term creative implications.
 One piece of research compared participants’ ability to come up with novel uses for objects, comparing multitasking and non-multitasking groups.
 The ‘monotaskers’ came out with a clear creative advantage.

-#4: Drains energy and enjoyment
+#4: Drained energy and enjoyment

 The impact of multitasking also extends to our physical energy levels.
 As we switch between tasks, we take more wasteful decisions than we would completing single tasks sequentially.